mgwalker/mudz.me/_main_dishes/Corn and White Bean Soup.md

 minutes, stirring occasionally to prevent them from burning.

 Add the garlic and onion and sauté until soft, about 5 minutes.
-Add the corn, oregano, beans, and water, stirring to mix all of the ingredients.
+Add the corn, oregano, beans, and broth, stirring to mix all of the ingredients.
 Raise the heat to medium and continue cooking, stirring occasionally, until the corn is tender and the flavors have blended, about 20 minutes.
 Season with salt and pepper.
 Serve in bowls, garnished with parsley.